PedityOfficial/PedityWallet/README.md

 5. Receive page to show QR code address for simplifing payments
 6. History to show list of send and received transactions
 7. Native RTL support in the app
-8.
-9. Application targetting API >=26
+8. Application targetting API >=26

 ### Prerequisites
-`Android devices with API >=26
+> Android devices with API greater than 26

-Basically Android Oreo devices`
+> Basically Android Oreo devices

+### Version and releases information
+> Application release format is XX.YY

+> XX meaning Major update

+> YY Meaning Minor update

+Source Code will be available once testing is complete i.e. version 1.0 will feature source code.

 ### BUGS :-